 When picking the top 10 best airlines in the world for in-flight meals, it is hard not to be biased by personal preference.
-For example, I love a good breakfast and for this reason, along with their “Taste of Switzerland” menu, I rank Swiss Airlines in my number one spot.
-Their breakfast, like breakfasts you find across any luxury hotel in Switzerland, are outstanding, coming with all the usuals along with my absolute favourite Bircher Muesli (pictured above).
+For example, I love a good breakfast, and for this reason, along with their “Taste of Switzerland” menu, we rank Swiss Airlines in the number one spot.
+Like breakfasts you find across any luxury hotel in Switzerland, their breakfast is outstanding, coming with all the usuals along with my absolute favorite Bircher Muesli (pictured above).

 Swiss International Airlines

-The food on Swiss Airlines sits happily at the top of my listing for the best airlines in the world for in-flight food.
-This is partially due to the aforementioned Bircher Muesli, making their breakfast my favourite airline breakfast in the world.
-But this accolade is also a result of their “Taste of Switzerland” menu program which is designed to highlight different regions of the country on flights throughout the year.
+The food on Swiss Airlines sits happily at the top of our listing for the best airlines in the world for in-flight food.
+This is partially due to the aforementioned Bircher Muesli, making their breakfast our favorite airline breakfast in the world.
+But this accolade is also a result of their “Taste of Switzerland” menu program, which is designed to highlight different regions of the country on flights throughout the year.

-My last Business Class flight menu choices included a dinner of salmon rillettes with grapefruit and bulgur salad to start, a main of Älper Macaroni – traditional Swiss macaroni gratin with cheese and potatoes and a pudding of crème brülée cheesecake with raspberry sauce.
-Ninety minutes prior to landing, breakfast was served and you could choose from a selection of seasonal fresh fruits, artisanal yoghurt, and home-made Bircher muesli, a bakery basket with a varied selection of bread, Swiss jam and honey., a selection of cheese and cold cuts as well as a warm egg dish, plus coffee, espresso, and a selection of teas.
-Read more in my Swiss Airlines Business Class Reviews.
+My last Business Class flight menu choices included a dinner of salmon rillettes with grapefruit and bulgur salad to start, a main of Älper Macaroni – traditional Swiss macaroni gratin with cheese and potatoes, and a pudding of crème brülée cheesecake with raspberry sauce.
+Ninety minutes before landing, breakfast was served, and you could choose from a selection of seasonal fresh fruits, artisanal yogurt, and home-made Bircher muesli, a bakery basket with a varied selection of bread, Swiss jam and honey., a selection of cheese and cold cuts as well as a warm egg dish, plus coffee, espresso, and a selection of teas.
+Read more in our Swiss Airlines Business Class Reviews.

 Austrian Airlines offers a wonderful meal service.
-First, the food comes from DO & CO, a catering company that has upscale restaurants and cafés in cities like Vienna, London and New York.
+First, the food comes from DO & CO, a catering company with upscale restaurants and cafés in cities like Vienna, London, and New York.
 Then, dishes are partnered with the perfect wines.

-My last Austrian Airlines Main included a starter of creamy corn soup, with olive tapanade crostini, a main course of grilled cod fish, with dijon beurre blanc, fried potatoes, oriental lentils, and leaf spinach.
+My last Austrian Airlines Main included a starter of creamy corn soup, with olive tapenade crostini, the main course of grilled codfish, with dijon beurre blanc, fried potatoes, oriental lentils, and leaf spinach.
 Dessert was a cheesecake with marinated berries, accompanied by fresh fruit cuts.
 All delicious!
 And when you need a caffeine kick, you get to choose from 11 different types of Austrian Meinl coffee.

-90 minutes prior to landing, my excellent and beautifully presented breakfast was a cold meat & cheese deli platter, yoghurt, muesli, fruit salad, and 2 eggs, sunny side up with crispy bacon.
+90 minutes before landing, my excellent and beautifully presented breakfast was a cold meat & cheese deli platter, yogurt, muesli, fruit salad, and 2 eggs, sunny side up with crispy bacon.
 One of the best breakfasts that I ever enjoyed in a Business Class cabin.